-Most people are not sure how to do nothing anymore.
+Most people are not sure how to do nothing anymore, or to be bored.
 And to be honest, PhD students have no clue…

 Meditation comes closest to doing nothing.
 But, because mediation has a goal, you are still doing something.
 Doing nothing at all every once in a while is very, very important.
 Have a bit of distance from your PhD, from everything, no thing for a while.

 The next exercise will help you to do just that: doing nothing, with no goal.

 What to do?

 Take a chair and put it where there is no view, for instance in front of a white wall.
 Sit down, facing the wall.
 Make sure you don’t drink an hour before you start and use the bathroom first.
 Take a timer, set it for 2 hours.
 Turn off everything: computer, phone.
 Make sure you won’t be disturbed, make sure there are no distractions.
 And then: do nothing.
 Don’t sleep, don’t talk, don’t eat, don’t make any plans, don’t consider the next step in your PhD.
 Sit down and do nothing.

 Please let me know what it did for you!